 If the volume status is not ACTIVE, change the status to ACTIVE.
-For instructions on how to change the volume status, see the "Operation" of the "PRIMECLUSTER Global Disk Services Configuration and Administration Guide".
+For instructions on how to change the volume status, see "Operation" "GDS Management View" in "PRIMECLUSTER Global Disk Services Configuration and Administration Guide."

 - If GFS is not used - If the volume does not exist